eliseomartelli/eliseomartelli.it/_posts/2020-04-05-pfSense_multiple_wan.md

 <a href="https://ibb.co/fdqV7kv"><img src="https://i.ibb.co/4RKwx8d/Screenshot-2020-04-05-at-21-40-58.png" alt="Screenshot-2020-04-05-at-21-40-58" border="0"></a>

-The last thing to do is now go to the **advanced** section of our firewall rule and set the **gateway** to the previously created gateway group.
+The last thing to do is going to the **advanced** section of our firewall rule and set the **gateway** to the previously created gateway group.

 <a href="https://ibb.co/Jy7SPvd"><img src="https://i.ibb.co/Hxz9Qt2/Screenshot-2020-04-05-at-21-41-14.png" alt="Screenshot-2020-04-05-at-21-41-14" border="0"></a>